 The Department of Biology offers graduate degree programs leading to both the Master of Arts (MA) and Doctor of Philosophy (PhD).
 Graduate training is available across the full spectrum of modern biological investigation from molecular biology to ecosystems, unified by a strong focus on the evolutionary underpinnings of life at these different levels.
 Faculty members are grouped into four primary research areas, each of which has a corresponding graduate curriculum and seminar series.

-Students may take advantage of the full breadth of training in modern biology offered in the department through their choice of elective courses, teaching experiences and department-wide seminars.
-Through these as well as the career presentations and opportunities for networking offered by the Biology Graduate Student Association and the Women in Biology group, graduate students in biology enjoy a highly interactive environment and training that provides excellent preparation for a variety of careers in the biological sciences.
+Students may take advantage of the full breadth of training in modern biology offered in the department through their choice of elective courses, teaching experiences, and department-wide seminars.
+Through these as well as the career presentations and opportunities for networking offered by the Biology Graduate Student Association and the Graduate Women in Science and Engineering (GWISE) group, graduate students in biology enjoy a highly interactive environment and training that provides excellent preparation for a variety of careers in the biological sciences.
 While many recent PhD graduates seek a traditional academic career, an increasing number find careers in biotechnology, government agencies, and a wide range of non-governmental organizations.

 Graduate training can be pursued in each of the following areas:

-For more information on our graduate program, contact Meredith Canode, Graduate Program Director for the Biology Department at firstname.lastname@example.org.
+For more information on our graduate program, contact Christina Honeycutt, Graduate Program Specialist for the Biology Department, at firstname.lastname@example.org.